lqlin33/git-tutorial/README.md

 By entering:
 ```
->> git push origin new-branch name
+>> git push origin new-branch-name
 ```

 the remote `new-branch-name` is created if it doesn't exist already.

 #### 5. Update your branch with changes on remote master branch

 If the project you're working on uses branching, you don't have to worry about an upstream repository.
 Instead, other contributors working on the same project will update the remote master.
-To make sure you're working with the current code base and to resolve any conflicts locally it is good to:
+It is good to make sure you're working with the current code base and to resolve any conflicts locally regularly.
 ```
 >> git fetch
 >> git merge origin/master
 ```

-regularly.

 #### 6. See resolving conflicts above